redox-os/redox/README.md

 ## <a name="cloning-building-running"> Cloning, Building, and Running </a>

 Redox is big (even compressed)!
-So cloning Redox takes a lot bandwidth, and (depending on your data plan) can be costly, so clone at your own risk!
+So cloning Redox takes a lot of bandwidth, and (depending on your data plan) can be costly, so clone at your own risk!

 ### <a name="quick-setup" /> Quick Setup </a>